 We guide authors through professional editing, formatting, and US distribution to ensure your book reaches readers nationwide.

 For first-time authors, the cost of publishing a book in the USA is often misunderstood.
 Many believe hiring one of the top publishing companies in the USA means everything will be handled, but even with the best book publishers in the USA, authors are expected to understand the economics.
-The reality is simple: you need two numbers before you sign anything your total project cost and your per-unit cost (unit economics).
+The reality is simple: you need two numbers before you sign anything, your total project cost and your per-unit cost (unit economics).
 These numbers determine not just affordability but also long-term profitability.

 As our Pricing Analyst at Estorytellers says: “Decide format & run with a break-even, not vibes.”